ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain showers before midnight.
+         <h3>Tonight</h3>Rain showers likely before midnight.
 Mostly cloudy, with a low around 47.
-South southwest wind 8 to 12 mph, with gusts as high as
+Southwest wind 8 to 12 mph, with gusts as high as
          18 mph.
-Chance of precipitation is 90%.<br></div>
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">